 The SmallGEO family of satellites is defined by a broad spectrum of possible configurations to fulfill a variety of mission objectives.
 These include telecommunications, Earth observation and laser-communication applications from a geostationary orbit.
-As propulsion options clients can choose between classic, hybrid or electrical.

 Depending on the propellant, the satellite mass at launch can vary between 2,500 kg and 3,500 kg, whereby the individually permitted payload can be up to 900 kg.